The project ran from June 2016 to April 2019 and has now concluded.

 A final report on the project’s findings and ideas for further action and research

-Dr Trevor Findlay presented his final report on the project, ‘The IAEA and Nuclear Security Since 2016’ (262kb pdf), at the Global Dialogue on Nuclear Security Priorities, organized by the Nuclear Threat Initiative (NTI), in Paris in February 2019.
-The meeting was attended by government representatives, academics and non-governmental organizations and the head of the Division of Nuclear Security at the IAEA.
-The paper was published by NTI on its website as ‘The IAEA and Nuclear Security Since 2016’ (262kb pdf).
+Dr Trevor Findlay presented his final report on the project, ‘The IAEA and Nuclear Security Since 2016’ (260kb pdf), at the Global Dialogue on Nuclear Security Priorities, organised by the Nuclear Threat Initiative (NTI), in Paris in February 2019.
+The meeting was attended by government representatives, academics and non-governmental organisations and the head of the Division of Nuclear Security at the IAEA.
+The paper was published by NTI on its website as ‘The IAEA and Nuclear Security Since 2016’ (260kb pdf).
 Dr Findlay gave a final presentation (308kb pptx) on his findings at a Managing the Atom seminar at the Belfer Center for Science & International Affairs at Harvard University on 24 April 2019.

 For further information please email Dr Trevor Findlay.